Felony Child Support Defense Attorneys in Waterford, Michigan

 This can get complicated and our law firm can help.
 We have experience in defending criminal charges, including felony child support; and we have vast experience in the family courts.
 Our firm understands the law behind the Michigan Child Support Formula.

-If you are charged with felony child support, or if you need to have your child support obligation examined, give our Waterford & Clarkston felony child support defense lawyers a call at Clarkston Legal to discuss your options.
-Our law firm offers a free consultation.
+If you are charged with felony child support, or if you need to have your child support obligation examined, give our felony child support defense lawyers a call at Clarkston Legal to discuss your options.
+Our law firm offers free consultations.